 Having a heating and cooling system in one installation is appealing to many homeowners.
 Not only do you have both your seasonal comfort needs taken care of in a single unit, but you also have energy savings in heating mode.
 If your house is an all-electric one, changing out an electric furnace for a heat pump can cut down on your winter bills significantly.
 This is because a heat pump doesn’t consume power to generate heat, but only to move heat from one place to another.

 If you are planning to replace both the AC and heater at the same time, a heat pump is an excellent option and should be at the top of the list of possible installations.
+You can also explore the benefits of alternative systems to see if a central air conditioner or a ductless option fits your home’s needs better.

 There are situations where a heat pump is not an ideal choice.
 If you have a heat pump, you must use both its heating and cooling function; otherwise, it’s not cost effective, since heat pumps cost more to install than a stand-alone AC or heater.
 If you are looking for a new AC but your current heating system is still in good shape, it’s better to put in a new air conditioner.

 Heat pumps can struggle in extreme cold weather and start to lose energy efficiency.
 Your home may not be suited for a heat pump during the winter weather.
 And if you have a gas furnace, we recommend you stay with that type of heating system, since it’s a cost-effective and powerful method to warm a house.
+Learn more about when furnace replacement is a better investment, especially if your heating system is still performing well.

 The easiest way to find out the best installation for your household is to call our experts and consult with them.